Odinodin/data-frisk-reagent/README.md

 ### FriskInline

 This component renders as a small box labeled "Data frisk" which expands into a navigator much like that found in the shell.
-It's perfect for situations where you want to frisk data from multiple components (or multiple instances of the same component, as with our `some-component` example above).
+It's perfect for situations where you want to frisk data from multiple components (or multiple instances of the same component, as with our `some-component` example below).
 Here's a quick demo.

 ```clojure
 (ns datafrisk.demo